Yijiki/Cybersecurity-Lab-SIEM/docs/setup.md

 Invoke-AtomicTest T1547.001 -TestNumbers 1
 ```

-This writes a value to a `CurrentVersion\Run` registry key, simulating a persistence mechanism that survives user login.
-Triggers rule 100012.
+This writes a value to a `CurrentVersion\Run` registry key, simulating a persistence mechanism that survives user login, triggering rule 100012.

 **Expected result:** Wazuh fires a level 13 alert visible in the dashboard.